Revisiting 3D Flat Holography: Causality Structure and Modular flow: Introduction

 \section{Introduction}

 The principle of holography \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc} has been successfully used to understand theories of quantum gravity in AdS spacetime and strongly coupled field theory for more than twenty years.
-Starting from the proposal of Ryu-Takayanagi formula \cite{Ryu:2006bv}, there has been profound progress in exploring how spacetime and gravitational dynamics can emerge from boundary quantum information theory \cite{Harlow:2018fse,Almheiri:2020cfm}.
+Starting from the proposal of Ryu-Takayanagi formula \cite{Ryu:2006bv,Hubeny:2007xt,Nishioka:2009un,Lewkowycz:2013nqa}, there has been profound progress in exploring how spacetime and gravitational dynamics can emerge from boundary quantum information theory \cite{Harlow:2018fse,Almheiri:2020cfm,Bousso:2022ntt}.
 There are also mixed state entanglement measures generalization of the holographic entanglement entropy, for example the correspondence of entanglement wedge cross section (EWCS) with the reflected entropy \cite{Dutta:2019gen}, entanglement negativity \cite{Kusuki:2019zsp} and balanced partial entanglement entropy (BPE) \cite{Wen:2021qgx}.
-At the heart of these developments is the entanglement wedge reconstruction \cite{Dong:2016eik}, which states that bulk operators in the entanglement wedge $\cW_{\cE}[\cA]$ can be decoded from the operator algebra in the causal domain $D[\cA]$ of the dual CFT.
-There are two equivalent definitions of $\cW_{\cE}[\cA]$ in AdS/CFT holography \cite{Headrick:2014cta}.
+At the heart of these developments is the entanglement wedge reconstruction, i.e., subregion-subregion duality \cite{Faulkner:2013ana,Jafferis:2015del,Dong:2016eik}, which states that bulk operators in the entanglement wedge $\cW_{\cE}[\cA]$ can be decoded from the operator algebra in the causal domain $D[\cA]$ of the dual CFT.
+Another important approach highlighting the emergence of bulk locality and causality is the concept of modular flow \cite{Faulkner:2017vdd,Witten:2018zxz,Faulkner:2018faa}.
+Operator reconstruction with modular flow allow one to reach everywhere inside of entanglement wedge $\cW_{\cE}[\cA]$, which can reach far beyond the causal horizons.
+For the entanglement wedge $\cW_{\cE}[\cA]$, there are two equivalent definitions in AdS/CFT holography \cite{Headrick:2014cta}.
 One is the bulk domain of dependence of homology surface $\cR_{\cA}$ (defined in \eqref{adsdecop}) which interpolates between boundary interval $\cA$ and corresponding HRT surface.
 Another definition is the bulk region bounded by bifurcating horizons of HRT surface on one side and boundary causal domain $D[\cA]$ on the other side.
-One motivation of this paper is to explore the story of entanglement wedge $\cW_{\cE}[\cA]$ in a toy model of 3D flat holography, i.e., the flat$_3$/BMSFT model, with more refined tools due to the complications and subtleties here.
+Whether these properties are universal to general holographic theories beyond AdS/CFT?
+One motivation of the paper is exploring the story of entanglement wedge $\cW_{\cE}[\cA]$ like quantity in a toy model of 3D flat holography, i.e., the flat$_3$/BMSFT model, using mainly modular flow and other refined tools due to the complications and subtleties here.